DRCL-USC/ogmp_isaac/README.md

       .
 ```

-The training can now be deployed in one of two ways,
+The training can be deployed in one of two ways,

-1. **Deploy all at once**: To automatically train one variant after another in the experiment folder.
+1. **Deploy all at once**: To sequentially train all variants in the experiment folder:
       ```
       python scripts/experiment/deploy.py --exp_logpath ./logs/soccer/release_experiments
       ```